News

 No mention was made of the IOFC, the race’s short-lived and disastrous foray into crypto currency with the Iditacoin, or the creation this year of a special, “expedition musher” class of Iditaord entrants which allowed 66-year-old Norwegian billionaire Kjelle Røkke to steal some of the race winner’s thunder by becoming the first dog driver ever to make it from Anchorage to Nome in less than eight days.

-He arrived in Nome in time to get a good night’s sleep before the true winner of the race got there.
+Røkke arrived in Nome in time to get a good night’s sleep before the true winner of the race got there.

-Curtis never made it to the Iditarod’s halfway point, but made such a stink as he struggled to get to McGrath that Iditarod checkpoint volunteers have been threatened not to talk about what all happened.
-But whatever happened there is really nothing compared to the Iditacoin, which was rolled out with big promises and promptly fizzled.
+Curtis Holfeld never made it to the Iditarod’s halfway point, but he left behind such a stink as he struggled to get to McGrath that Iditarod checkpoint volunteers have been threatened not to talk about what all happened.
+Whether he gave up and threw in the towel at McGrath, about 350 miles into the 1,000-mile race, or told his Alaska adventure was over has never been made clear.

 The promise was that “IditaCoin will generate funding not only for staging the historic race, but for animal welfare grants and financial support for the rural communities that share the heritage and tradition of this great race.”